Scientific name: Crupina vulgaris

 - Alternate leaves are divided finely into lace-like leaflets.
 Leaves and stems are covered in short, stiff spines.

-- The plant may have up to 40 lavender to purple flower heads, each about a .5-inch long.
+- The plant may have up to 40 lavender to purple flower heads, each about a half-inch long.